What is the Y6 Grammar, Punctuation and Spelling test?

 Can I see some examples of the KS2 SATs grammar test?

-TheSchoolRun has also produced practice papers, written in the style of the new test, which are available to subscribers (click on the images below to access each paper).
+TheSchoolRun has also produced SPAG-only practice papers, written in the style of the pre-2016 test, which are available to subscribers (click on the images below to access each paper).